-On 16 March 2017, Snowy Hydro announced its proposal to carry out a Feasibility Study into the expansion of the pumped hydro-electric storage in the Snowy Hydro Scheme, also known as Snowy 2.0.
+On 16 March 2017, Snowy Hydro announced its proposal to carry out a feasibility study into the expansion of the pumped hydro-electric storage in the Snowy Mountains Scheme, also known as the Snowy 2.0 project.

 More information & Inquiries

 Snowy Hydro will keep the community up to date on the study as it proceeds.
 Community inquiries can be addressed to email@example.com

 Companies interested in potentially providing services to this project should contact (02) 6453 2888 or firstname.lastname@example.org.
 Please note that the Feasibility Study will be completed by December 2017.

 To read some Frequently Asked Questions about the Project, click here.